 Do you have a habit of leaving clutter on the bathroom counters?
 Or do you like to keep items out so guests can easily find amenities?

-Look to open storage options like a floating shelf, an open cabinet or a vanity floor shelf to make items easier to acess and easy for your guests to find.
+Look to open storage options like a floating shelf, an open cabinet or a vanity floor shelf to make items easier to access and easy for your guests to find.

 As promised- today I will showcase the other two colors in our Curated Color Palette, with Part 2 of our Curated Palette installment (click here for Curated Palette Blog, Part 1).